 Geography is a popular option at GCSE, all the classes are taught by subject specialists.
 The course is taught over three years.
 As well as subject content the students are taught skills throughout the course such as map skills, enquiry skills and data handling.
 There is the opportunity for local fieldwork in each of the years.
 At present we also run an enrichment trip to Catalonia in Year 10.

-The current Year 9 and 10 students are following the AQA specification.
-The topics that we study are:
+The students study the AQA specification.
+The topics that are covered include: